DJ Afrojack Sued For $25M By Ex-Girlfriend: Citing Suicide Threats And Controlling Behavior

 On June 14, 2015, Afrojack’s former girlfriend claimed that they entered a verbal agreement that he would support her financially if she devoted her time and attention to his personal business.

-“The parties future agreed that in the event of the dissolution of their relationship by death, separation or otherwise, that all of Van de Wall’s property including that acquired during the time of the parties’ relationship, would be divided for the benefit of Meditz.
+“The parties future agreed that in the event of the dissolution of their relationship by death, separation or otherwise, that all of Van de Wall’s property including that acquired during the time of the parties’ relationship, would be divided for the benefit of Meditz.”

 However, Afrojack allegedly became even more controlling when he demanded that she look a certain way.
 Meditz claimed that he “made her” change her hair and get Botox and facial fillers.